-Multiple times through this route I thought to myself how fantastic it would be to have a motorcycle, especially during the times when being passes by a motorcycle, yet not so much as the rain was pouring down.
+Multiple times through this route I thought to myself how fantastic it would be to have a motorcycle, especially during the times when being passed by a motorcycle, yet not so much as the rain was pouring down.
 The speed limit on the road at many points is 100kmh, which I thought was amazing considering the quality of the road and the turns throughout.
 However, I rarely reached that limit often getting passed like an old man on a Sunday drive.
-I did, at a few point, manage to get the little Mitsubishi up to speed, with its body roll, crappy little tires, and overall design meant for fuel efficiency over rally racing.
-I can't complain though, the little car did well and I even got a honk by one of the little pimped out Japanese cars that passed us at a stop.
-I'm going to assume it was an approving honk.
+I did, at a few points, manage to get the little Mitsubishi up to speed, with its body roll, crappy little tires, and overall design meant for fuel efficiency over rally racing.
+I can’t complain though, the small car did well, and I even got a honk by one of the little pimped out Japanese cars that passed us at a stop.
+I’m going to assume it was an approving honk.

 Some more scenic views